Ghosts Through the Cracks by Sarah Zama is a historical fantasy novella set in 1920s Chicago. Meet the main good guy, Blood.

 But I couldn’t tell him back then.
 I knew he wouldn’t listen.
 So I had to show him.

 I knew he hated the reservation.
-Like his chief, he never accepted to surrender to it.
+Like his leader, he never accepted to surrender to it.
 But I knew that was the place he needed to be.
-He gave in, in the end.
+He gave in in the end.
 He gave in because he trusted me.

 He hated every moment.
 Hated seeing his cousins, his relatives, his elders, his tribesmen suffering and fading.
-He felt powerless – and he was, because he refused to delve into that deepest part of him where his strength lay, because that’s where his most painful memories also lived.
+He felt powerless – and he was because he refused to delve into that deepest part of him where his strength lay.
+That’s where his most painful memories also lived, and he never goes there.

 I was powerless too.
 I wasn’t able to make him see.
 When he decided to leave, I wasn’t happy about his decision, but I went with him.
 Of course I did.
 We’re brothers.
 I won’t leave him to tread this path alone.